 That’s a pretty weak list for a top ten class, but not every pick was terrible in this draft class.
 Nick Boynton and Martin Havlat were selected in the late first round and, like I mentioned before, Ryan Miler and Henrik Zetterberg were selected in the fifth and seventh rounds respectively.

-That being said, I still believe this to be the worst draft class in the history of the NHL draft.
+That being said, I still believe the 1999 NHL draft class to be the worst class in the history of the NHL draft.